-Gallery Suite: Originally a cowshed used to house farm animals, was converted over 20 years ago into Geoffrey Bawa’s private art gallery/studio.
+Gallery Studio Suite (60 sq m): Lunuganga's largest suite.
+Originally a cowshed used to house farm animals, was converted over 20 years ago into Geoffrey Bawa’s private art gallery/studio.
 A stairway leads to a dramatic downstairs sitting room and doors adorned with art lead to the bathroom.
 As well as being filled with Bawa’s collection of special pieces of furniture, sculptures and artefacts from around the world, the walls of the living room showcase architectural blueprints of his works, such as the Heritance Kandalama hotel (Cultural Triangle).
 There is a king-sized antique four-poster bed fitted with mosquito netting and ensuite bathroom with Victorian bathtub and h/w shower.
 An outdoor private courtyard is surrounded by ochre-coloured walls.

-Glass Room: This is a long narrow room, edged on either side by large glass windows which give it a conservatory feel.
+Glass House (30 sq m): This is a long narrow room, edged on either side by large glass windows which give it a conservatory feel.
 Set on the upper level of the main house, this is a magical room beaming with sunlight and wonderful views.
 The front door opens out to the beautiful gardens.
 Furnished with Dutch-period antiques including a queen-sized four-poster bed, planter’s chairs and a desk.

-Gatehouse Suite: Once the gatehouse of the plantation bungalow, this suite overlooks the northern part of Cinnamon Hill.
+Gatehouse Suite (40 sq m): Once the gatehouse of the plantation bungalow, this intimate and cosy suite overlooks the northern part of Cinnamon Hill.
 This upper floor room has alcove windows looking out into the gardens, a living and sleeping area and an ensuite bathroom with h/w shower and twin vanities.
 Furnished with a double bed and decorated with a beautiful batik mural created by the famous artist Ena de Silva.

-Cinnamon Hill House: Set away from the main house at the southern edge of the gardens, Cinnamon Hill provides much privacy and is ideal for a family or friends travelling together.
-This spacious suite consists of two ensuite bedrooms furnished with king-sized beds, indoor and outdoor living areas, and separate pantry and staff room.
+Cinnamon Hill Rooms (25 and 30 sq m): Two breeze-freshened bedrooms set about 250 metres away from the main house at the southern edge of the gardens, on the summit of Cinnamon Hill.
+The rooms offer considerable privacy and are ideal for a family or friends travelling together.
+Rooms have with king-sized beds, indoor and outdoor living areas, secluded open-air bathrooms, and separate pantry and staff room.
 Cinnamon Hill House comes with its own butler.

 The main house has living and dining areas filled with Bawa’s favourite pieces of art and antiques and panoramic views of the Dedduwa Lake.
 There are several outdoor areas scattered around the estate - overlooking the lake, jungles, ponds or paddy fields – ideal for hours of inspired work or just relaxing.
 Lunuganga chefs take pride in their cuisine and are ever willing to serve meals where ever you wish – under a tree, in your own room, or even a picnic lunch or high tea to be enjoyed on a boat on the lake.
 From contemporary gourmet cuisine with Asian and Mediterranean influences to delicious Sri Lankan rice and curries, all meals are made using fresh ingredients purchased daily from the local market.
 The finest Sri Lankan teas with freshly baked scones are served throughout the day.
 Lunuganga’s restaurant is open to non-resident guests with prior booking.
 Garden tours are also conducted for non-resident guests daily from 9:00 a.m. – 5:00 p.m.
 Although Lunuganga doesn’t have a swimming pool, the beautiful beaches of Bentota and Hikkaduwa are just a short drive away offering numerous water sports and safe swimming (December – April).
 Guests are also welcome to use the swimming pool and dine at the nearby Club Villa – another Geoffrey Bawa creation.